sophice/ow2-battle-pass-calculator/README.md

 Access the calculator here: https://sophice.github.io/ow2-battle-pass-calculator/

-This is a simple calculator to help you track your progress through battle passes in Overwatch 2.
-Fill out a few fields and get stats on your progress!
+This is a simple battle pass calculator for Overwatch 2.
+Fill out a few fields and you will get back;

-## The tool reports

 * Current progress
 * Remaining effort